HOME

 Intensive Courses - General Overview

 Entry is by application only.
-But there are no specific pre-requisites.
-Anyone may apply.
+See individual course descriptions for specific pre-requisites.

 "Principles-in-practice" means students will receive real-time coaching and critique at the easel, weekly lecture-demonstrations, and adequate time to study and practice the teaching on their own, in front of the model.

 The daily intensive work schedule is 6 hours of life-model, 5 days a weeks.
 Group lecture-demonstrations are given 1-2 times per week.
-One-on-one critique is given daily, at least 4 days a week, by one or both full-time faculty members.
+One-on-one critique is given daily, 3 to 4 days a week, by one or both full-time faculty members.
 Figure poses will vary in length between 10 minutes and two weeks (50+ hrs.), depending on the principles being discussed and taught.

 Full-time faculty occasionally work alongside students, producing both drawings and paintings.